Written on 10:48 AM by Right Click IT - Technology Services

 Hager advises chief security officers to address the need for disaster recovery through analysis and documentation of the potential financial losses.
 Work with your legal and financial departments to document the total losses per day that your company would face if you were not capable of quick recovery.
 By thoroughly reviewing your business continuance and disaster recovery plans, you can identify the gaps that may lead to a successful recovery.
 Remember: Disaster recovery and business continuance are nothing more than risk avoidance.
 Senior managers understand more clearly when you can demonstrate how much risk they are taking."

 Hager also says that smaller companies have more (and cheaper) options for disaster recovery than bigger ones.
 For example, the data can be taken home at night.
 That's certainly a low-cost way to do offsite backup.
+Some of this sounds like overkill for my company.
+Isn't it a bit much?

 The elaborate machinations that USAA goes through in developing and testing its contingency plans might strike the average CSO (or CEO, anyway) as being over the top.
 And for some businesses, that's absolutely true.
 After all, HazMat training and an evacuation plan for 20,000 employees is not a necessity for every company.